HuttleyLab/DiverseSeq/docs/cli.md

 ## Estimating a tree from mash distances using `ctree`

 The `ctree` command produces an approximate tree from a collection of unaligned sequences using either the Euclidean distance or the Mash distance.
 We specify the *k*-mer size (`-k 12`), the sketch size (`--sketch-size 3000`), and the distance metric (`-d mash`).
-This command ouputs a newick formatted trees string to file.
+This command ouputs a Newick formatted tree string to file.

 ```console exec="1" source="console" result="ansi" workdir="./demo"
 $ dvs ctree -s demo.dvseqsz -o demo-ctree.nwk -k 12 -d mash --sketch-size 3000